<?xml version="1.0" encoding="UTF-8"?>

 <li>Focus on relationships and encouragement--sometimes validation is as valuable as funding.</li>

-</ol><p>Special Guest: Jamie Beasley.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">If your property data is scattered or out of date, you're losing projects.
+</ol><p>Special Guest: Jamie Beasley.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">Sitehunt is industrial site selection software for economic developers.

-Schedule a demo today!</a></li></ul><p>Links:</p><ul><li><a title="Jamie Beasley | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/jambeas/">Jamie Beasley | LinkedIn</a></li><li><a title="Chamber Burnout with Jamie Beasley - A Podcast for Chamber Professionals" rel="nofollow" href="https://chamberchatpodcast.com/episode332/">Chamber Burnout with Jamie Beasley - A Podcast for Chamber Professionals</a></li><li><a title="Econ Dev Ops LLC" rel="nofollow" href="https://econdevops.com/">Econ Dev Ops LLC</a></li><li><a title="Sitehunt" rel="nofollow" href="https://sitehunt.io/">Sitehunt</a></li><li><a title="Crowdfund Better" rel="nofollow" href="https://www.crowdfundbetter.com/">Crowdfund Better</a></li><li><a title="SmartStart Business Development" rel="nofollow" href="https://www.smartstartcommunity.com/">SmartStart Business Development</a></li><li><a title="SaveYour.Town – Practical steps to shape a better future for your community, small town, rural or local neighborhood" rel="nofollow" href="https://saveyour.town/">SaveYour.Town – Practical steps to shape a better future for your community, small town, rural or local neighborhood</a></li><li><a title="Oklahoma Department of Commerce | Building business in OK" rel="nofollow" href="https://www.okcommerce.gov/">Oklahoma Department of Commerce | Building business in OK</a></li><li><a title="Econ Dev Show Podcast - Economic Development 106: The First Month in the ED Director&#39;s Chair with Jamie Beasley" rel="nofollow" href="https://podcast.econdevshow.com/106">Econ Dev Show Podcast - Economic Development 106: The First Month in the ED Director's Chair with Jamie Beasley</a></li></ul>]]>
+Sitehunt automates industrial real estate research so you can respond to site selection inquiries in minutes instead of days.</a></li></ul><p>Links:</p><ul><li><a title="Jamie Beasley | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/jambeas/">Jamie Beasley | LinkedIn</a></li><li><a title="Chamber Burnout with Jamie Beasley - A Podcast for Chamber Professionals" rel="nofollow" href="https://chamberchatpodcast.com/episode332/">Chamber Burnout with Jamie Beasley - A Podcast for Chamber Professionals</a></li><li><a title="Econ Dev Ops LLC" rel="nofollow" href="https://econdevops.com/">Econ Dev Ops LLC</a></li><li><a title="Sitehunt" rel="nofollow" href="https://sitehunt.io/">Sitehunt</a></li><li><a title="Crowdfund Better" rel="nofollow" href="https://www.crowdfundbetter.com/">Crowdfund Better</a></li><li><a title="SmartStart Business Development" rel="nofollow" href="https://www.smartstartcommunity.com/">SmartStart Business Development</a></li><li><a title="SaveYour.Town – Practical steps to shape a better future for your community, small town, rural or local neighborhood" rel="nofollow" href="https://saveyour.town/">SaveYour.Town – Practical steps to shape a better future for your community, small town, rural or local neighborhood</a></li><li><a title="Oklahoma Department of Commerce | Building business in OK" rel="nofollow" href="https://www.okcommerce.gov/">Oklahoma Department of Commerce | Building business in OK</a></li><li><a title="Econ Dev Show Podcast - Economic Development 106: The First Month in the ED Director&#39;s Chair with Jamie Beasley" rel="nofollow" href="https://podcast.econdevshow.com/106">Econ Dev Show Podcast - Economic Development 106: The First Month in the ED Director's Chair with Jamie Beasley</a></li></ul>]]>

 </content:encoded>